Viktor Jensen

 Viktor Thor William Jensen (born 30 December 1987) is an Icelandic racing driver, with dual (British) nationality.
 His father is Canadian-born British radio DJ David Jensen.

-Viktor read mechanical engineering at Imperial College London and is currently living in Hong Kong.
+Jensen read mechanical engineering at Imperial College London and is currently living in Hong Kong.

 Career

 Karting

-Viktor debuted in kart racing at 11 years old, winning his first novice race.
-Over the next five years he quickly progressed through the ranks, culminating in competing at the CIK-FIA European ICA finals.
+Jensen debuted in kart racing at 11 years old, winning his first novice race.
+Over the next five years, he quickly progressed through the ranks, culminating in competing at the CIK-FIA European ICA finals.
 Due to dual Icelandic/British nationality, he represented England in 2001 and 2002 at the Fathom Internations Challenge, himself winning the race in 2001.

 Formula racing

-In 2003, Viktor started to delve into the world of single-seater racing cars, attending the Formula BMW scholarship course in Valencia, Spain.
+In 2003, Jensen started to delve into the world of single-seater racing cars, attending the Formula BMW scholarship course in Valencia, Spain.
 Whetting his appetite to progress into cars, Viktor then tested a number of cars including Formula Ford, Formula Renault and Caterham Superlights.
 One of the cars tested was a Formula Palmer-Audi car.
 The FPA car impressed, and it was decided that 2004 would see Viktor competing in the Formula Palmer-Audi Championship.

-In 2007 Viktor raced in the British Formula Three International Championship with the Alan Docking Racing team and in 2008 raced in the same series for the Nexa team.
+In 2007, Jensen raced in the British Formula Three International Championship with the Alan Docking Racing team and in 2008 raced in the same series for the Nexa team.